remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 functionality that can be present.
 For this project, you do not need to implement too much functionality.

-## Program Specifications##
+## Program Specifications

-### Basic Shell: WiSH
+### Basic Shell: `wish`

-Your basic shell, called **wish**, is basically an interactive loop: it repeatedly prints a prompt `wish> ` (note the space after the greater-than sign), parses the input, executes the command specified on that line of input, and waits for the command to finish.
+Your basic shell, called `wish` (short for Wisconsin Shell, naturally), is basically an interactive loop: it repeatedly prints a prompt `wish> ` (note the space after the greater-than sign), parses the input, executes the command specified on that line of input, and waits for the command to finish.
 This is repeated until the user types `exit`.
 The name of your final executable should be `wish`:

 ```
 prompt> ./wish